59xa/reconnect-mod-reloaded/README.md

 ![Reconnect Mod: Reloaded Example](https://cdn.modrinth.com/data/PjzgKfEE/images/54a7871bc46040b5214402a13cbbd4ab58b64aec.png)

-## This mod currently supports Fabric 1.21+
+## This mod currently supports Fabric and Quilt 1.21+
-- There are no current plans of porting this mod to other modloaders like Forge, but will be considered if there is demand.
+- There are no current plans of porting this mod to other modloaders like Forge/Neoforge, but will be considered if there is demand.
 - Potential mod backporting to old versions may be possible in the near future if there is also demand for it.

 ## Will this mod come to CurseForge?